maxzheng/bigquery-data-tools/README.md

 ## Defaults and Options

-By default, input data should be in the "data" directory.
+By default, input data will be read from "data" directory.
 Transformed data will be written to "transformed-data" directory.
 And 5 parallel processes are used to process the data concurrently.

 They can be changed via CLI options.
-See usage info by passing `--help` to the command.
+See usage info by passing `--help` to a command.

 ## Usage Metrics